What you should know

 WorkSafe BC also has rules on occupational health and safety.
 For more information, see the Work Safe BC website at worksafebc.com.

-When you leave a job, ask your employer for your Record of Employment, also known as a “separation slip”.
-You can apply for Employment Insurance even if you don’t have your records of employment, but it makes things much easier if you do.
-The Canada Employment Centre may be able to help you if you can’t get your Record of Employment.
+When you leave a job, ask your employer for your record of employment, also known as a “separation slip.”
+You can apply for employment insurance even if you don’t have your records of employment, but it makes things much easier if you do.
+Service Canada may be able to help you if you can’t get your record of employment.

-See our information on applying for Employment Insurance benefits (no. 282) for more information on EI.
+See our information on applying for employment insurance benefits for more information on EI.

 If a farm worker paid into the Canada Pension Plan and develops a severe and long-term disability that prevents them from working, the plan pays them and their dependent children a monthly pension.

 You can get these benefits until you are age 65.
 Normally, you must have contributed to the Canada Pension Plan for four of the past six years, but there are exceptions and you may qualify even if you haven’t done this.

 Call Employment and Social Development Canada at 1-800-277-9914 or visit canada.ca/cpp for more information on Canada Pension Plan disability benefits.